BrainardLab/mQUESTPlus/README.md

 The one place in the code where there was fairly direct carryover in data structure format is noted specifically by comments in the code.

-mQuestPlus includes allcomb.m, obtained from Matlab Central, along with its license. https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin-
+mQUESTPlus includes allcomb.m, obtained from Matlab Central, along with its license. https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin-